 |Possible areas of study are:||

 AMTA/Reclamation Fellowship awardees are required to attend and share their research through a podium presentation or poster at the 2023 Membrane Technology Conference and Exposition in Knoxville, TN February 20-23, 2023.
 MTC registration fees and travel expenses, including accommodations at the host hotel, are to be covered by the awardee using award funds.
-A mid-year reports is due September 2022 and March 2023, and a final report is due September 2023.
+A mid-year report is due September 2022 and March 2023, and a final report is due September 2023.

 About AMTA and Reclamation